 One of the more famous brands, Patagonia founded by Yvon Chouinard in 1973 and based in Ventura, California.
 A true innovator and highly recognised in the industry, Patagonia has hundreds of stores and factories in 16 countries.
 Creating some of the most impressive outdoor gear, Patagonia has you covered for every snow occasion.
 The Nano Puff is a customer favourite as it sustains heavy rain or dunking.
 More importantly, once it's wet, the Nano Puff dries super quick.

 BSRabbit bears two rabbits of both snowboard and street style fashion which provide comforting daily life in the mountains but can also be worn casually in the street.
-Creating some of the coolest and unique apparel, BSRabbit is at the centre of snow fashion as they aim to strive for a better future with positive mindsets.
-Offering the highest quality lib tech boards with Magne Traction edge, snowboarders can ride with precision and ease.
-If you're looking for a super springy snowboard with a sintered base, check out the SYL.
-It's also one of the coolest designs out there featuring a Milky Way intergalactic print.
+Creating some of the coolest and unique snowboarding clothing, BSRabbit is at the centre of snow fashion as they aim to strive for a better future with positive mindsets.

 To avoid classes at U.C Santa Cruz, Marmot founders Eric Reynolds and Dave Huntley made parkas and sleeping bags in their dorm room and soon launched Marmot Mountain Works.
 Marmot incorporates high tech into their clothing and was even the first company to use Gore-Tex in snow gear.
 Now, they're getting on board with synthetic insulation, as their featherless jackets are scientifically engineered with 3M insulation, meaning you can have optimal warmth without being weighed down.
 Not to mention they have every type of snow jacket available, whether it's 3-in-1 jackets you're after or a softshell that's wind and water repellent.
 Marmont has it all!

 Founded in 1995, ThirtyTwo has become a benchmark in the industry.
 Created by snowboarders for snowboarders, ThirtyTwo has led the snowboard market with innovation in technology, performance, and commitment to sustainability.
-All ThirtyTwo products are trialled and tested by their all-star lineup of pro riders including JP Walker, Scott Stevens, and Chris Bradshaw.
-Offering some of the world's best snowboard boots, ThirtyTwo's range will make you feel super comfy and ultralight.
-May we suggest the 3XD boot?
-Designed for smooth riding with a responsive and buttery flex.
-Fitted with a grippy Michelin Fiberlite outsole that's also engineered with a cushion cup to lock your heels in place.
+All ThirtyTwo snowboarding clothing and gear is trialled and tested by their all-star lineup of pro riders including JP Walker, Scott Stevens, and Chris Bradshaw.
+Plus, offering some of the world's best snowboard boots, ThirtyTwo's range will make you feel super comfy and ultralight.

 Electric has produced some of the most iconic ski goggles the snowboard industry has ever seen.
 Designed in California and made in Italy, Electric is inspired by Southern California’s rich music, art, surfing, and snowboarding scenes.